legendary-mich/moonpipe/README.md

 - `hashFunction` - a function that takes the pumped `value` and returns the `key` at witch the result will be cached.
 Defaults to `value => value`
 - `repeatPredicate` - a synchronous function which takes an `attemptsMade` counter as the first argument and an `error` as the second one.
 It returns `true` or `false`.
 - `repeatBackoffFactory` - a function that returns an instance of a `Backoff` class.
 Currently `ConstantBackoff` and `LinearBackoff` classes are implemented.
+- `repeatVerbose` - if `true`, intermediate errors are pumped to the next error valve.
+If `false`, only the result of the last retry is pumped.

 Predefined presets can be found in the `TimeValve.js` and `PromiseValve.js` files.